DataDog/integrations-extras/stackpulse/README.md

     }
     ```

 5. Pick monitors for triggering StackPulse Playbooks, and in the **Alert Your Team** field, add a reference to the newly created Webhook integration.
-For further details, see the [DataDog documentation on managing monitors][7].
+For more details, see [Manage Monitors][7].

 6. Navigate to **Integrations -> APIs** and choose the **API Keys** card.
 Under **New API Key**, input a meaningful name for the new key and click **Create API Key**, then **Copy** the new key.